OCLC Research Library Partnership (RLP) : Addressing Bias in Research Analytics

 Participants are encouraged to come prepared to listen, contribute, and participate, including sharing about your own institutional efforts (even if these are still emerging).
 This is a rich opportunity for us to learn from each other and to find mutual support for efforts that challenge us all.

-This discussion will not be recorded or shared after the fact, but we will summarize the discussion in a forthcoming post in the OCLC Research blog, Hanging Together, as part of our blog series on bibliometrics and research impact.
+This discussion will not be recorded or shared after the fact, but we summarized the discussion in a blog post in the OCLC Research blog, Hanging Together, as part of their blog series on bibliometrics and research impact.

 Dates (two sessions available)